-- After max 1 minute, reserve 1/2 cup of cooking water, then drain.
+- After 1 minute, reserve 1/2 cup of the cooking water, then drain.

-- Return pasta and spinach to the pan, add the ricotta sauce and part of the reserved cooking water.
-Stir well to evenly coat the pasta in the sauce and add more cooking water as needed for a smooth and creamy sauce.
+- Return pasta and spinach to the same pot, add the ricotta sauce and part of the reserved cooking water.
+Stir well to evenly coat the pasta in the sauce, add more cooking water as needed, you want a smooth and creamy texture.

-- Serve immediately and garnish with grated or shaved Parmesan cheese, a drizzle of extra virgin olive oil and lemon wedges (for extra freshly squeezed juice, but I leave it optional).
-Plus, I love adding a good pinch of red pepper flakes, you might give it a go!
+- Serve immediately and garnish with grated or shaved Parmesan cheese, a drizzle of extra virgin olive oil and lemon wedges if desired (for extra freshly squeezed juice, but I leave it optional).
+Plus, I love adding a good pinch of red pepper flakes, you might give it a go.
+Enjoy!